KaytJ13/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - I implemented or mocked out all functionality for my web application.
 This involved setting up a login, selections for level and language, and mocking out the definitions, user list, and messaging.
+For mock ups, the dictionary displays a random text whenever a word is input, the user list has random users to "chat with," and the messaging area has randomly generated messages fed through a websocket-esque structure.
+The current message is also fed through the websocket-esque structure, although it doesn't display as it is broadcast to everyone else (theoretically).
 - [x] **Hooks** - I used `React.useState()` and `React.useEffect()` within my code.

 ## 🚀 Service deliverable